It's the 18th that Oakmont pins in the same place it was when I played there.

 Scooter Libby goes to jail while his case is appealed.

-Uh well, maybe not they can they actually serve some time.
+They actually serve some time.

 Now they don't want their own in South Florida to get storm warnings.

-And they want to lead us.
+And they want to lead us?

 They lead us right over the cliff.